 2. The email account isn’t connected to the company

 What if you do have a PayPal account, but it isn’t connected to the email account where you received the message?
 If you’ve never told the company about your other email account, it shouldn’t send emails to that account.

 How to reduce the risk of phishing and ransomware

 This is one of the easiest ones to overlook, but one of the most surefire ways to spot a bogus email.

 If you get an email from a known company, the email should come directly from that company.
 If it’s a bill from Netflix, it should come from something like firstname.lastname@example.org.

-If there are extra letters or numbers in the return email address, it is not legit.
+If there are extra letters or numbers in the return email address, it is not legitimate.
 Even if there is a minor error like email@example.com, it’s a trick.

 4. The email asks you to confirm personal information

-You’ve probably heard this before, but let it sink in - reputable companies will never request personal information like your Social Security number, account numbers or account PINs via email.
+You’ve probably heard this before, but let it sink in - reputable companies will never request personal information like your PIN number, account numbers or other account details via email.

 Even if everything else in the email looks legit, this is a giant red flag.
 Never click a link from an email you weren’t expecting and provide personal information.
 Ever.